-In partnership with researchers from the University of Florida and the University of Eswatini we conduct seasonal biodiversity surveys within six long term monitoring grids in the Lubombo Conservancy of NE Eswatini in Mbuluzi Game Reserve, Hlane Royal National Park and Mlawula Nature Reserve.
+In partnership with researchers from the University of Florida and the University of Eswatini we conduct seasonal biodiversity surveys within long term monitoring grids in Mbuluzi Game Reserve, Hlane Royal National Park and Mlawula Nature Reserve to determine long term changes in biodiversity & savannah structure and the drivers of this change.
 We survey birds, small mammals (rodents, shrews & bats), large mammals (ungulates & predators), trees, shrubs and grasses.
 We record climate and disturbances (e.g. fire) as well as management interventions (clearing & culling) to record long-term change.
-This project has been on-going since 2004.
+This project has been on-going since 2013.

 browse project

-In partnership with researchers from the University of Florida, University of Eswatini and the Organization for Tropical Studies we conduct seasonal biodiversity surveys within the Lubombo Conservancy of NE Eswatini and Kruger National Park of South Africa.
-We survey birds, small mammals (rodents, shrews & bats), large mammals (ungulates & predators), trees, shrubs and grasses within plots of similar historical vegetation but different herbivore impact (particularly elephant).
-We have established 18 experimental plots in Kruger National Park (South Africa) and Mlawula Nature Reserve (Eswatini) to test the effects of herbivory by megafauna, physical clearing and fire on savannah dynamics.
-This project has been on-going since 2015.
+In partnership with researchers from the University of Florida, University of Eswatini, Nsasani Trust and the Organization for Tropical Studies we are investigating the effects of the removal of elephants for the past century on savannah ecology between Kruger National Park and NE Eswatini.
+We’ve established 18 long term experimental plots in both Mlawula Nature Reserve and Kruger National Park with various treatments including exclusion of herbivores with fences and various simulations of elephant impact.
+We conduct seasonal biodiversity surveys within the plots where we survey birds, small mammals (rodents, shrews & bats), large mammals (ungulates & predators), trees, shrubs and grasses within plots of similar historical vegetation but different herbivore impact (particularly elephant).
+This project has been on-going since 2020.

 In partnership with researchers from Wageningen University and the University of Eswatini, we are investigating the behavioural ecology of social birds in the savannah ecosystem of Mbuluzi Game Reserve.
-This includes studying the genetics, breeding success, survival and behaviour of arrow marked babblers, white crested helmet shrikes, dark capped bulbuls, green woodhoepoes and speckled mouse birds.
+This includes studying the genetics, breeding success, survival and behaviour of arrow marked babblers, white crested helmet shrikes, dark capped bulbuls, green woodhoepoes, speckled mouse birds and other sociable birds.
+We are currently studying the impact of predation on the nesting success of savannah birds in general as well.

 In partnership with researchers from the University of Eswatini, we are investigating the nesting and breeding success of threatened large birds including raptors, vultures and marabou storks in Hlane Royal National Park, Mlawula Nature Reserve and Mbuluzi Game Reserve.
 This is a long term monitoring project of conservation priority threatened species.